vinceimbat/vinceimbat/content/thoughts/focus is the force you exert to stay in line with your intentions.md

 sr-interval: 3
 sr-ease: 257
 ---
 Instead of thinking of focus as a skill you bring to something, look at it as a force you exert to maintain alignment.
-This definition of focus is what a [[monthly review]] does to a [[life management system]]: it makes sure that [[00 - A/Sky level]] values and intentions align with [[thoughts/ground level]] actions.
+This definition of focus is what a [[monthly review]] does to a [[life management system]]: it makes sure that [[00 - A/Sky level]] values and intentions align with [[ground level]] actions.
 This kind of focus is needed because it is easy to be too action-oriented that we forget about the bigger picture.

 This is how [[intentional living]] is realized.